Do I need to take a class before using the presses at The Arm?

 What do I need to bring with me when I print at The Arm?

-You will need to bring your own paper, photopolymer plates and/or ideas for type projects, plus a can of Van Son ink.
+You will need to bring your own paper, photopolymer plates and/or ideas for type projects, plus a can of the correct ink.

-We maintain a cooperative ink supply of Van Son inks from their Rubber Base Plus system.
+We maintain a cooperative ink supply of Van Son inks.
 If you would like to use this co-op and use these inks all you need to do is contribute one 1 pound can from this Van Son ink system and bring it in with you the first time you print.
 We will add your name to the co-op list and you can use any of the ink in the communal supply.
 Please see the list below to see what colors are currently running low.
 You can order a one pound can of the correct ink from Van Son.
 This ink co-op is provided as a service to our users and is for printing in The Arm's studio only.
 By popular demand, we have added a secondary ink co-op for Specialty Inks.
 To use these inks, you must contribute an appropriate specialty ink and have already contributed to the standard ink co-op.

 Inks Available For Use in the Standard Ink Co-Op: